hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 ![modes](/modes.jpg)

-For example, we can see this artifact here—if I write some code in userland that uses the following functions, `CreateFileA` and `WriteFile`:
+For example, we can see this artifact here—if I write some code in userland that uses the following Win32 API functions, `CreateFileA` and `WriteFile`:

 ```C
 #include <stdio.h>